daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 To access eDiscovery (Standard) or be added as a member of an eDiscovery case, a user must be assigned the appropriate permissions.
 In this task, you as the global admin, will add specific users as members of the eDiscovery Manager role group.

 1. Open the browser tab for home page of Microsoft Purview.
 If you previously closed it, open a browser tab and enter **https://admin.microsoft.com**.
 Sign in with the admin credentials for the Microsoft 365 tenant provided by the authorized lab hoster (ALH).
+If you have previously logged in as the admin, you'll be prompted to complete a secondary authentication, as part of MFA.
+IF you haven't previously logged in as the admin, you'll be prompted to complete the MFA registration process.Follow the prompts on the screen to setup MFA.

-From the left navigation pane of the Microsoft 365 admin center, select **Show all** then select **Compliance**.
+1. From the left navigation pane of the Microsoft 365 admin center, select **Show all** then select **Compliance**.
 A new browser page opens to the welcome page of the Microsoft Purview portal.

 1. From the left navigation pane, select **Settings**, expand **Roles and scopes**, then select **Role groups**.